SAP-samples/teched2022-DA180/exercises/ex6/README.md

 Using this advanced SQL statement block
-- we precalculate a single multilinestring for the complete German highway network
+- we precalculate a __single multilinestring__ for the complete German highway network
-- then calculate the distance between the multilinestring and the station points using the HANA spatial function ST_DISTANCE, we select the stations in batches of "Landkreis" regions
+- then __calculate the spatial distance__ between the multilinestring and the station points using the HANA spatial function __ST_DISTANCE__, we select the stations in batches of "Landkreis" regions
 - store the calculated disctance to a table
 ````SQL
 /*** SQL **************************************************************************************/